Frequently Asked Questions

 In addition to our Staff Meetings and Huddles, what other ways have our public safety officers been able to express opinions and concerns about work?

-- Open door policy with any member of management
+• Open door policy with any member of management and leadership

 Can you share examples of prior improvements made based on feedback from employees?